Tomires/thesis-masters/motivation.md

 | PBPB | Drag the cutting plane to desired position | 2.6 |
 | PB | Click on *Apply* | 1.3 |
 | PB | Select original filter to display its axes | 1.3 |

-The total time to complete our tasks is 75.74 seconds.
-Overall, ParaView seems like a powerful tool, albeit with a very convoluted user interface.
-The tool's tutorial guide contains 159 pages, although it covers advanced functionality in its later chapters.

 ### Tableau